-Another approach to classification would be to use the same cutoff for the whole period - i.e., either 1%, 10% or 30%.
-Using a cutoff of 10%, the example used above would be classified as a change.
-Using a cutoff of 30%, the example above would not be a change.
+The results are presented in Table D in Appendix 1, using a cutoff point of 30% between 1997 and 2000 and 10% between 2001 and 2005, reflecting the clinical guidelines used to identify samples for retesting at Mount Sinai.
+Another approach to classification is to use the same cutoff for the whole period - i.e., either 1%, 10% or 30%.
 By using a standardized approach, the goal is not to reach a clinical conclusion, but rather to reach a conclusion about the technical aspects of the test.
-Table E in Appendix 1 shows the percentage of changes for the four methods noted above (variable cutoff, 1%, 10% and 30%).
+The results are presented in Table E. Deleted: is